 Luo basically told customers, “Listen, we are an emerging brand.
 This is our story.
 This is what we’re trying to fix in the market space, and here are our products, and we welcome any feedback.”

 💡 Tip: Be honest with your early customers, share your product mission, and be direct when you ask for feedback.
 Collect that feedback, look for trends, and use it as you further develop your product, positioning, and brand.

-Properly positioning your product in the market to achieve a fit
+5. Properly position your product in the market to achieve product-market fit